 With the Trackbacks report, you can identify all the popular publications linking back to your web content.
 In addition to that, they can still be used to identify all the content scraping sites that might have pulled your content off your blog.

 Every time you make a new publication, remember to link back to one of your older posts.
 That way, you can be sure of getting pinged every time someone steals your content to pass it as their own.

 This is the sub-section to track all the social networks driving the bulk of your online visitors.
 The report has it all lined up for you to see and analyse.

-Google Analytics automatically tracks the clicks you’re getting on your Google Analytics account and your Google plus pages as well as the badges you have on your website.
-All this data will be shown in the plugin report shown.
+Google Analytics automatically tracks the clicks you’re getting on your Google Analytics account as well as the badges you have on your website.
+All this data will be shown in the plugin report.

-You’re also allowed to click on the secondary dimension drop-down where you can choose Social Action from the menu items presented to find out which among your pages triggers most action from your site visitors.
+You’re also allowed to click on the secondary dimension drop-down where you can choose social action from the menu items presented to find out which of your pages triggers the most action from your site visitors.

 v) Users Flow

 Coming last on the social section of the segment is the Users Flow Report.
 Here, you’ll be shown a detailed report of the path your visitors take after visiting your website.
 Which site do they frequent the most after landing on your website?